 An interesting contemporary attempt to apply principles of virtue ethics in an educational context is The Jubilee Centre for Character and Virtues in the School of Education at the University of Birmingham.
 See, in particular, the publications of Professor Kristján Kristjánsson and Dr Tom Harrison.

 Without any reference to philosophy, family physician and author Leonard Sax has written about the necessity for parents to educate their children’s desire, rather than simply allowing them to pursue happiness (see ‘“I Just Want Her To Be Happy”: The Collapse of American Parenting’, First Things, 5 May 2017).

-9. My next review will be of Nicholas Carr’s The Shallows: What the Internet Is Doing to Our Brains.
+9. I will post a review of Nicholas Carr’s The Shallows: What the Internet Is Doing to Our Brains in due course.